Gift Icon

 The counter to this is that the costs of roadway facilities cannot be covered properly by fees placed on automobile users.
 The external costs of using automobiles aren’t covered either, so it’s not horizontally inequitable or unfair to divert taxes from motor vehicles to other modes of transport.

-When it comes to income, fees on users can be progressive if other regressive fees are replaced with that revenue, or the way they’re used benefit poor populations.
+When it comes to income, fees on users can be progressive if other regressive fees are replaced with that revenue or the way they’re used benefits poor populations.
 Examples of this are improving transit facilities and services for travel without cars.
 There are many benefits for poor households provided by TDM strategies, like efficient housing in terms of location and free parking.

 A final argument is the anti-automobile nature of TDM programs and transportation costs.
 It’s believed that they go against consumer sovereignty.

-The counter argument is that TDM programs and transportation costing do not oppose automobiles just like healthy diets don’t oppose food.
+The counterargument is that TDM programs and hauling costs do not oppose automobiles, just like healthy diets don’t oppose food.
 Measures taken by TDM aren’t more intrusive than the transport policies used today.
 According to evidence, consumers desire superior land use and transportation choices, as well as better cycling and walking conditions, sprawled development alternatives, and better transit.

 Alternatives, implications, and conclusions

 There are direct benefits provided by automobile dependency to car users.
-However, according to evidence, external benefits are few.
+However, according to evidence, there are few external benefits.

 There are numerous environmental, social, and economic costs imposed by automobile dependency.
 When considering incremental costs and benefits, society doesn’t necessarily benefit from more driving.

 Depending on cars is inequitable.
-Due to the external costs of automobile dependency, those who do not drive as often as the average end up paying more, while those who use automobiles receive subsidies.
+Due to the external costs, those who do not drive as often as the average end up paying more, while those who use automobiles receive subsidies.

 Citizens that are at a disadvantage, seniors, children, the disabled, or those with low incomes, share a lot of costs.
 Therefore, anyone who doesn’t drive or owns an automobile will suffer from the current situation.

-Consumer choices aren’t reflected in automobile dependency because of the excessive car use encouragement caused by market distortions.
-We can confirm the net benefits of using automobiles only after these distortions are removed.
+Consumer choices aren’t reflected in automobile dependency because of the encouragement of excessive car use caused by market distortions.
+We can confirm the net benefits only after these distortions are removed.

 Share this content on social media for a chance to get up to 20% off your next shipment.